Folix0/prj2Group9/management/Retrospective.md

 ### 2. What needs improvement?
 - more self-initivate, motivation of some group members -> search tasks independently and work on them continously without invitation
-- work together on some difficult things
+- work together on difficult tasks that need group participation.
-- more agile working: implement one funcitonality completely: implement database connection, business logic, tests, ...
+- more agile style of work: implement one funcitonality completely: implement database connection, business logic, tests, ...